 You may also experience neck pain as a symptom of a migraine.
 Neck pain may be the first symptom of an exercise-induced migraine.

 You should see your doctor immediately if you have neck pain and a headache along with a fever.
 You may have meningitis.
 Meningitis is an infection of the membrane covering the brain.

-In addition to strenuous exercise, your migraines may be triggered by:
+In addition to exercise, other